haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 `czo2OiIAKgB1cmwiO3M6MTk6Imh0dHBzOlwvXC9zaGVsbC5jb20iO319`

-We can use the PlantUML Editor[^1] to visualize the decoded payload in a Class Object format:
+We can use the Online PHP Unserializer[^2] to visualize the decoded payload in a Class Object format:
 <br />

 <p align="center">